Meperidine Injection

 What should I do in case of overdose?

 While using meperidine injection, you should talk to your doctor about having a rescue medication called naloxone readily available (e.g., home, office).
 Naloxone is used to reverse the life-threatening effects of an overdose.
 It works by blocking the effects of opiates to relieve dangerous symptoms caused by high levels of opiates in the blood.
 Your doctor may also prescribe you naloxone if you are living in a household where there are small children or someone who has abused street or prescription drugs.
+Ask your doctor about other ways that you can obtain naloxone (directly from a pharmacy or as part of a community based program).
 You should make sure that you and your family members, caregivers, or the people who spend time with you know how to recognize an overdose, how to use naloxone, and what to do until emergency medical help arrives.
 Your doctor or pharmacist will show you and your family members how to use the medication.
 Ask your pharmacist for the instructions or visit the manufacturer's website to get the instructions.
 If symptoms of an overdose occur, a friend or family member should give the first dose of naloxone, call 911 immediately, and stay with you and watch you closely until emergency medical help arrives.
 Your symptoms may return within a few minutes after you receive naloxone.
 If your symptoms return, the person should give you another dose of naloxone.
 Additional doses may be given every 2 to 3 minutes, if symptoms return before medical help arrives.

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help .
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.